Nursing Interventions for Acute Pain Management

 Antiepileptic Drugs

-Antiepileptic or antiseizure drugs affect the central nervous system in several different ways that can reduce neuropathic pain.
-They modulate amino acids and neurotransmitters in a way that reduces the transmission of pain signals between the periphery and central nervous system.
+Antiepileptic or antiseizure drugs affect the central nervous system in several different ways and can reduce neuropathic pain.
+They modulate amino acids and neurotransmitters to reduce the transmission of pain signals between the periphery and the central nervous system.
 These drugs tend to be used for chronic pain disorders, such as diabetic neuropathy and fibromyalgia.

 Antihistamines